-reactions in the riser connection to FPU/FSPM/FOP induced by their deviation from the equilibrium condition due to the combined effects of waves, wind, surface sea current and operation of tensile legs and dynamic positioning and mooring systems.
+reactions in the riser connection to FPU/FSPM induced by their deviation from the equilibrium condition due to the combined effects of waves, wind, surface sea current and operation of tensile legs and dynamic positioning and mooring systems.

-- 3.3.2 When considering the riser-FPU/FPSM/FOP interaction availability of the riser tensioner system and/or vertical motion compensators shall be taken into account. - 3.3.3 It is recommended to use a method of 3-D mathematical simulation of the riser-FPU/FSPM/FOP joint dynamics that shall result in the total maximum values of internal forces in the riser, namely: axial force, bending and torsional moments. - 3.3.4 The riser pipe wall thickness shall be such as to ensure that the following conditions are met in all cases of dynamic calculation: - .1 absence of the riser pipe global buckling; - .2 meeting the maximum stress requirement:
+3.3.2 When considering the riser-FPU/FPSM/FOP interaction availability of the riser tensioner system and/or vertical motion compensators shall be taken into account, as well as the mode of movement of the transported medium through the riser pipe.

+3.3.3 It is recommended to use a method of 3-D mathematical simulation of the riser-FPU/FSPM/FOP joint dynamics that shall result in the total maximum values of internal forces in the riser, namely: axial force, bending and torsional moments.

-$$\sigma{\text{max}} \leqslant 0.5R_e, \tag{3.3.4}$$
+3.3.4 The riser pipe wall thickness shall be such as to ensure that the following conditions are met in all cases of dynamic calculation:

+.1 absence of the riser pipe global buckling;

+.2 meeting the maximum stress requirement:

+$\sigma{\max} \leq 0.5 R_e$,